 EQQ is built to serve a business-user workload (10k-1M row results, dozens of concurrent users) rather than a data-science workload (billion-row scans).
 Within that envelope, it scales well.
 Here is how.

 Every query has a Max Rows setting.
 Below it, EQQ streams rows to the browser grid and offers inline export.
 Above it, EQQ auto-promotes the run to a background job: the grid closes, the user gets a notification, the result file lands in Background Jobs for download.
+The system setting LargeQueryResultThreshhold = 5000 defines the row count at which this promotion triggers — queries returning more than 5,000 rows are automatically handled as background jobs.

 When exporting to .xlsx, EQQ detects the ceiling and splits across sheets automatically.
 CSV has no ceiling.
 JSON is streamed, so you can pipe it to any script without materializing in memory.